Island Time | What’s Trending in the Modern Kitchen’s Hardest-Working Space

 ISLANDS ARE ALSO TAKING OVER AS THE PRIMARY SPOT FOR CASUAL EATING, AS SOME FLOOR PLANS ARE OPTING FOR ISLAND-ONLY SEATING IN THE KITCHEN AREA.

 A countertop material that is popular right now is a wood top, such as walnut.
 And if you’re wondering—yes, it can be used on an island with a sink, as long as the wood is properly treated.
 If that seems strange, it might help to remember that all boats were once built of wood, so wood can beautifully withstand moisture when it is properly maintained.
 A wood top can lend a warmth that stone cannot, and can look beautiful contrasted with a stone countertops on the kitchen’s perimeter.

-If you are looking to avoid countertops that will look dated in a few years, steer away from very popular granites at big box stores, and look to quartz or quartzite.
+If you are looking to avoid countertops that will look dated in a few years, steer away from very popular granites at big box stores, and look at White Quartz for sale instead.